LiemDQ/LiemDQ.github.io/content/posts/cost_structure_invariance.md

 Pretty much every cost item grew in lockstep with the others.
 How can this be?
 All cost scalings are equal, but some are more equal than others: certain cost drivers, like verification, should have superlinear scaling.
 Somehow, productivity improvements almost perfectly masked these effects.

-Even more curiously, this pattern—where cost structures remain linear despite nonlinear complexity growth—isn't unique to semiconductors.
+Even more curiously, this pattern—where cost structures remain constant despite nonlinear complexity growth—isn't unique to semiconductors.
 Similar dynamics seem to appear across other industries experiencing rapid technological change and price deflation, ranging from desalination to rockets.
 Despite massive cost reductions, technological innovations, and structural changes, the cost structure of these industries tends to remain constant.

 ## The law of cost structure invariance